Ola founders, Temasek to raise stake in ANI Technologies, seek CCI’s approval

 Meanwhile, the Bengaluru-based company had raised a new round from Chinese investors at the valuation of $5 billion.

-Although the funding amount is small, valuation of Ola has crossed $5 billion for the very first time.
+Although the funding amount is small, the valuation of Ola has crossed $5 billion for the very first time.
 During the recent secondary transaction worth $225 million from Temasek, the company valuation remained undisclosed.

 The development was first reported by Mint.